Study finds deregulation fuelling obesity epidemic

 Vogli said that, while the research was based on data from wealthy countries, its findings were also relevant to developing countries.

-"Virtually all nations have undergone a process of market deregulation and globalisation - especially in the last three decades," he said.
+"Virtually all nations have undergone a process of market deregulation and globalization - especially in the last three decades," he said.

 The average number of fast food transactions per person increased in all 25 countries.
 The sharpest gains were in Canada, Australia, Ireland and New Zealand, while the lowest were in countries with more stringent market regulation - such as Italy, the Netherlands, Greece and Belgium.